Flexible Job for Baby Boomers

-STEP 4: Arrange an in-person meeting with your manager to assess your telecommuting arrangement.
+STEP 4: Have a meeting with your manager to assess your flexible work arrangement.

 Your mission is to gauge your manager’s true comfort and confidence level about your work set-up.With six months or more of solid telecommuting experience, you will have likely improved your output.